On the Uniqueness and Stability of the Equilibrium Price in Quasi-Linear Economies: Introduction

-On the other hand, Kenneth Arrow took the former position.
-He treated this problem in combination with another traditional problem, called the theory of t\^atonnement process.
-In 19th century, Walras (1874) explained why equilibrium price is realized in the competitive equilibrium model as follows.
-First, when the price is higher than the equilibrium price, then supply will be high and demand will be low.
+In contrast, Kenneth Arrow took the former position.
+He treated this problem in combination with another traditional problem, called the theory of the t\^atonnement process.
+In the 19th century, Walras (1874) gave the following explanation for why the equilibrium price is realized in a competitive equilibrium model.
+First, when the price is higher than the equilibrium price, supply will be high and demand will be low.
 This situation is called a state of excess supply.
 In this situation, a lot of goods remain unsold and inventory increases.
 Therefore, the price will go down.
-On the other hand, if the price is lower than the equilibrium price, the opposite will occur: that is, demand will be high and supply will be low.
+On the other hand, if the price is lower than the equilibrium price, the opposite will occur: demand will be high and supply will be low.
 This situation is called a state of excess demand.
 In this instance, there will be many sellouts and the price will be high.
 As a result, the equilibrium price would attract the actual price, and the economy tends to trade by the equilibrium price.
-This idea was refined and expressed in differential equations, called {\bf t\^atonnement process}.
+This idea was refined and expressed in differential equations, called the {\bf t\^atonnement process}.

-Arrow et al. (1959) showed that if the excess demand function is gross substitute, then any equilibrium price is a globally stable steady state with respect to t\^atonnement process.
-Because there can be only one globally stable steady state, they actually showed simultaneously that there is only one equilibrium price.
-Then, the next problem is to determine the conditions of the economy under which the excess demand function satisfies the gross substitution.
+Arrow et al. (1959) showed that if the excess demand function is gross substitute, then any equilibrium price is a globally stable steady state with respect to the t\^atonnement process.
+Because there can be only one globally stable steady state, they simultaneously showed that there is only one equilibrium price.
+The next problem is determining the conditions of the economy under which the excess demand function satisfies the gross substitution.
 However, this problem has not yet been resolved.
 As a result, Debreu's view that ``there is a little that can be said about the number of equilibria in the general environment'' is now common among economists.